Earlier today I posted the following:

 My question for the college is this: if their reason for divesting was not due to the connection to Israel but to the other reasons they cited, have they singled out the investments specified on the list in the petition or have they applied the same standards across the board?

-If the college divested in response to the anti-Israel petition, but are doing so for other reasons, they have certainly created the impression that they support anti-Israel divestiture.
+If the college divested in response to the anti-Israel petition, but are doing so for other reasons, they have certainly created the impression that they support divestature in companies doing business in Israel.
 Their claim that such divestment is distinct from an overt anti-Israel action is false.
-This may be a case of deliberate attempt to muddy the waters, or a case of inadvertent self-deception, but they certainly have to set the record straight and establish a firm policy which they apply universally.
+This may be a case of deliberate attempt to muddy the waters, ora case of inadvertant self-deception, but they certainly have to set the record straight and establish a firm policy which they apply universally.
 Anything else would be a double-standard.

 They need to clarify their position.